Battle of Sincouwaan: Background

 The Portuguese had also conquered the Malacca Sultanate in 1511.
 Ming officials were notified of the Portuguese conquest of Malacca by the Sultan, who called the Portuguese "sea robbers," and were displeased.
 As the sultanate was a tributary of the Ming dynasty, the emperor demanded that the Portuguese withdraw from Malacca and restore the Malay sultan to the throne.
 Chinese authorities were suspicious of the Portuguese explanation that they conquered Malacca due to "the local ruler's tyrannies against the Chinese," even though the Chinese residents of Malacca had fully supported the Portuguese takeover.
 The problem was further compounded by the illegality of overseas Chinese trade under Ming law, making them even more suspicious.
-The Chinese responded by blockading the Portuguese.
+The Chinese responded by blockading the Portuguese fort at Tunmen.

 In 1520, Fernão Pires de Andrade arrived in Beijing awaiting an audience with the emperor.
 However, when reports of Portuguese piracy and the seizure of Malacca reached Beijing, the embassy was sent back to Guangzhou.
 They were detained there and offered their freedom on the condition that the Portuguese returned Malacca, which had been a Ming tributary, to the Sultan.
 When Pires arrived he was put in chains and kept in prison.
 He was never released.
 Prior to Pires' arrival other Portuguese had been executed by beating, strangling, and other forms of torture.
 Ming officials confiscated from the Portuguese embassy "twenty quintals of rhubarb, one thousand five hundred or six hundred rich pieces of silk."

 Nevertheless, Mello departed at once with two more trade junks belonging to Duarte Coelho and Ambrósio do Rego joining the fleet.